Is Beer Gluten-Free?

 No, conventional beer is not gluten-free.
 Beer is typically made from a combination of malted barley and hops.
 Sometimes wheat is also used in the beer making process.
 Since both barley and wheat contain gluten, beers made from either are not gluten-free.

 There are beers currently on the market that are made without gluten.
-One example is Redbridge, which is made from sorghum instead of barley or wheat.
-Produced by Anheuser-Busch, Redbridge was the first nationally available sorghum beer and is safe for those with celiac disease and wheat allergies.
+Some are made from naturally gluten-free sorghum instead of barley or wheat.

 Hard ciders, alcoholic beverages made from fermented fruit juices, are often gluten-free as well.
 However, some ciders do use barley, so be sure to read labels carefully.
 Pure distilled liquors are also typically safe for those with celiac disease due to the distillation process.